tfcccc/fm_drive/README.md

 Python is a programming language used to run the compile script and is more straightforward to install than the TFC addons.

+### Compiling
+Create a folder called plugins in the root of this repository and an empty plugins.ini file inside of the plugins folder.

+Run this command from the root of this repository to compile the plugins:

+	python compile.py

+The first time you run the compile script, it will prompt you for directories it should use.
+Enter "plugins" for the plugins and configs paths, and "tools" for the compiler path.
+If you make a mistake when entering these directories the first time, you can fix it by editing the ~/AppData/Roaming/SkillzWorld/compilehelper.json configuration file created by the script.

 ## Configuring plugins to enable:
 Edit Plugins.ini in addons/metamod folder (create if doesn't exist)